 What the Police Must Prove

-To convict you of assault occasioning actual bodily harm, the police must prove each element of the offence beyond reasonable doubt.
-That is:
+To convict a person of assault occasioning actual bodily harm, the police must prove each element of the offence beyond a reasonable doubt.
+That is that they;

 - Assaulted a person or persons;